Terrestrial Invertebrate Surveys

 What does Abrehart Ecology offer?

-We have worked with a wide range of clients, such as government bodies, developers, and charitable organisations in order to monitor the health of habitats prior to, and following, restoration works.
-We carry out invertebrate community surveys, as well as surveys for individual groups or species including butterflies, moths, stag beetles and molluscs.
+We have worked with a wide range of clients, such as government bodies, developers, and charitable organisations, in order to monitor the health of habitats before and following restoration works.
+We carry out invertebrate community surveys, as well as surveys for individual groups or species, including butterflies, moths, stag beetles and molluscs.

 Taxonomy is carried out in-house, within our laboratory, where possible.
 We have specialist knowledge in a large array of invertebrates and use microscopy and our extensive experience and library of taxonomic literature to identify specimens.
 Should specialist identification be required for families of invertebrates outside our remit, samples are sent away and analysed by industry-renowned entomologists.